top of page

 • Students, teachers, and chaperones will go out on the trail even in the rain so please dress for the weather – we will not go on the trail if a storm is threatening.

-• Guided inquiry - a visit to the Amazing Garden where students engage with the learning stations and have an up-close, instructor lead Beech Creek critters encounter.
+• Guided inquiry - a visit to the Amazing Garden where students engage with the learning stations and have an up-close, critter encounter.

 • Field Experience – students participate in a guided trail walk that includes fieldwork specific to the chosen learning topic.

-• Raptor Hallow Encounter - students will visit the new raptor and friends sanctuary now housed at Beech Creek Gardens.
-Students will get an up close look at these beautiful creatures that, due to injury, are now living in the sanctuary.
+• Raptor Hallow Encounter - students will visit our partners at Raptor Hallow Sanctuary and get an up close look at beautiful creatures.
 This session will be lead by the Raptor Hallow staff.

-• Play Playce - The importance of creative play in nature is critical to developing a healthy mind and body.
-We have created a marvelous play area complete with tree house, eagles nest, climbing area and various challenge activities.
+• Play Playce - We have created a marvelous play area complete with tree house, eagles nest, climbing area and various challenge activities.
 This session is built into every field trip and is one of the favorite stops for students and teachers.

 Life Cycles

-A program designed to provide students with a hands-on, inquiry experience working with plants and animals to observe and identify the physical features of life stages and the relation of those stages to their environment.
+A program designed to provide students with a hands-on experience working with plants and animals, observing and identifying the physical features of life stages.

 Living Things / Habitats